XboxDev/nxdk/README.md

 - No complicated cross-compiling or big library dependencies!
 Builds with `make` and just needs standard tools and llvm.
 - Modern C / C++ standards and compiler features.
 - Supports popular APIs like Windows API and BSD sockets.
-- SDL2 support for input, audio and 2D graphics.
+- SDL2 support for input, audio, audio mixing, and 2D graphics.
 - Custom API for 3D graphics using NVIDIA-designed shader-languages (with additional Xbox extensions).
 - Open-Source drivers which can be modified to get the most out of the hardware.
 - Modifiable startup code, for as much system control as necessary.